xdy/foundryvtt-lang-sv/README.md

 1. Copy this link and use it in Foundrys module manager to install the module
     > https://github.com/xdy/foundryvtt-lang-sv/-/raw/master/module.json
 2. Enable the module in your worlds module settings
-3. Choose "Svenska" as language in your world settings
+3. Choose "Svenska" as language in your system settings